hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-revoke-api-key mykey

-The function removes a key from in $HESTIA/data/keys/
+This function removes a key from in $HESTIA/data/keys/

 *******************************************************************